Jwachala/ECEE/Lab11/LabReport11.md

 ![Prelab Design][imgpre0]

 The ConfigurablePWM takes an angle in degree and converts it to PWM, it does this by converting degrees to PWM in milliseconds but in the clock of the program at 50000 iterations per second.
 Meaning 20 milliseconds is 1000 cycles.
+The counter (Full Pulse) counts from 0-1000 (20 ms) and when the Angle (converted to the appropriate ms equivelent for the PWM) is less than the Full Pulse value the PWM outputs 1 which is the peak of the PWM signal, the rest of the pulse is 0 (off)

 ### b)